AramArakelyan777/AramArakelyan777/README.md

 ### About Me

 I am a continuous learner passionate about creating clean and efficient code.
-Currently exploring the vast world of React and honing my Python skills.
+Currently exploring the vast world of Python and looking for an internship to start a career.